Our Review Process

 4. Low Dust

 It’s extremely common for cat litter brands to describe their products as “99% dust-free,” but what does that really mean?
-Depending which type of litter you choose, you’re bound to get a little dust.
+Depending on which type of litter you choose, you’re bound to get a little dust.
 Just look for a product that isn’t excessively dusty upon pouring or when your cat digs around.

 5. Limited Tracking